Schottische: Brazil

-In Brazil, the xote has largely developed in the north-eastern area, especially the Sertão, where it has created variations such as baião and arrasta-pé, which are usually grouped in the forró denomination.
+In Brazil, the schottische (xote) has largely developed in the north-eastern area, especially the Sertão, where it has created variations such as baião and arrasta-pé, which are usually grouped in the forró denomination.
 All of these rhythms are typically danced in pairs, being xote the slower and simpler style of dancing, in which the couple alternate left-left-hop-right-right-hop steps.

 Czech Republic

 In the Czech Republic, the dance was also known as šotyš.
 It is danced in its more traditional folk variants as an exhibition dance, and also in the balfolk scene.

 Finland

 In Finland the dance is generally known as a jenkka.
 In general, it is faster in tempo than the Norwegian reinlender and Swedish schottis.

 France

 The scottische was introduced in France in the 1850s.
 It rapidly disseminated from the salons to the countryside, becoming one of the most popular folk dances.
 It is one of the most common dance found in balfolk.

-The schottish Espagnol or Spanish schottische, also known as the "seven step" gained popularity in France in the early 1900s.
+The schottish Espagnol or Spanish schottische, also known as the "seven step", gained popularity in France in the early 1900s.